-UPSC is among the toughest exam in India but there are applicants that are able to clear their exams in the first attempts as well.
+UPSC is among the toughest exam in India but there are applicants that are able to clear their exams on the first attempts as well.
 It is always a good idea to take help from toppers, they can motivate you, guide you in the right direction & share some useful exam & preparation tips as well.
-Here are some of the interview videos of UPSC toppers sharing their success mantra, tips & aspiring you to crack the UPSC examination.
+Here are some of the interview videos of UPSC toppers sharing their success mantra, and tips & aspiring you to crack the UPSC examination.

 UPSC Toppers Shubham Kumar and Jagrathi Awasthi scored rank 1 and 2 respectively shared their success mantra with Indian media.

 Pratibha Verma secured the third rank in the All India Civil Services Exam in the year 2019 & was among the top women toppers.
-In her second attempt, she secured 489 rank & placed as Income tax commissioner in Nagpur.
-She wanted to do better & started preparing for IAS again & became a topper in her third attempt.
+In her second attempt, she secured a 489 rank & placed as Income tax commissioner in Nagpur.
+She wanted to do better & started preparing for IAS again & became a topper on her third attempt.
 Here is the interview of Pratibha Verma sharing her success story & tips to crack the UPSC exam.